 Writing-on-Stone Provincial Park contains a unique collection of natural and historic splendor northeast of Milk River, Alberta.

 Hiking trail east from parking beyond the Visitor Center leads a short way through grassland into a maze of hoodoos.
-Virtually endless photographic opportunities include periodic long views across the picturesque Milk River to coulees, grassland and major hoodoo structures in the Backcountry Hiking Zone on the south side of the Milk River.
+Virtually endless photographic opportunities include periodic long views across the picturesque Milk River to coulees, grassland and major hoodoo structures in the Backcountry Hiking Zone on the south side of Milk River.
 Snow-capped Sweetgrass Hills in Montana dominate the far view south.

 The turquoise and silt-laden Milk River is the only river in this very dry area of Alberta which enters Canada from the United States before leaving Canada to return into the United States as a tributary of the mighty Missouri River watershed.
 There is long and deep history here.

 Many trail options wind their way through a small but complex myriad of hoodoos with visual identification of position intermittently available at higher and larger clear spots.
 Becoming temporarily lost is easily achievable, but quick remedy makes the hiking opportunity through erosion-formed hoodoos an artful and mysterious endeavor.
 Stone statues change shape by direction and the route chosen is a free form collection of fascinating alternatives.
 It is common to mysteriously and unintentionally find oneself in the same spot visited several minutes prior.
 GPS might be a spoiler.

 Long views from higher or open spots on the hill provide more comprehensive vistas across surrounding hoodoos to fields of hoodoo structures on the opposite, south side of the Milk River.
 Trail options can be chosen where the maze will lead to elevated views straight down sandstone banks to precarious views of the colorful and tranquil waters of the Milk River directly below.